 - All students are expected to be off the school site by 4:30pm each evening.

 - Students commit to attending a club each week.
 They need to tell the club leader before the session if they are unable to attend

-COVID-19 and Enrichment activities:
+COVID-19 and Enrichment activities in school:

 Due to the restrictions and to make sure the safety of our staff and students is paramount, enrichment activities are being re-introduced from November 2020 on a limited basis and reduced capacity.
 Enrichment clubs must be pre booked by emailing the club leader directly.
 Full details/times can be found on the timetable below.